kkincade/manager-readme/README.md

 # Manager README

+I'm excited to get to know you organically through frequent conversations, but here are a few up-front details about my philosophies that should be helpful in the meantime.
 Inspired by [this article](https://hackernoon.com/12-manager-readmes-from-silicon-valleys-top-tech-companies-26588a660afe), this guide is intended to set expectations for our working relationship.
 It aims to do two very specific things:

 1. Reduce any anxiety or uncertainty with your new role.
 1. Provide insight into my role and how I operate, in order to help us foster a meaningful relationship - one of trust and honesty.